-There are nearly four states that have regulated games — Nevada, New Jersey, and Delaware, and soon-to-come Pennsylvania – plus legal, sweepstakes poker games in other areas.
+There are four states that have regulated games — Nevada, New Jersey, Delaware, and Pennsylvania – plus legal, sweepstakes poker games in other areas.
 While the boom of 10 years ago is over, online poker for real money in the US is on the rise again.

 This is a detailed guide to legal poker sites in the United States.
 We’ll provide you with information on the current legislative landscape, the best sites to play online poker and the different types of poker bonuses.